helix4u/gpt5-vs-x-spam/README.md

 Scraper & blocking

 - Scraper opens an interactive Chromium (HEADLESS=false by default), lets you log into X once, then uses a persistent user data dir (data/pw_user) so your session is kept.
-- Search results auto‑scroll to load more until your requested max.
+- Search & user lists auto‑scroll to load more until your requested max, incrementally harvesting uniquely on each scroll.
-- Blocking runs fast with short timeouts and minimal jitter while respecting a global window; it handles “temporarily restricted” interstitials and uses multiple selectors with JS fallbacks for the overflow menu, Block item, and confirmation.
+- Blocking runs fast with short timeouts and minimal jitter while respecting a global window; it handles "temporarily restricted" interstitials and uses multiple selectors with JS fallbacks for the overflow menu, Block item, and confirmation.

 Config (backend/.env)